brycewray/hugo-site/content/posts/2021/02/go-big-go-home.md

 Perhaps I'll get lucky and, twisted or not, won't find myself regretting that "not sufficiently embarrassed" part.

-[^twitscrn]: Based on what I'd learned in this process, I also fixed/DRY-ed a very similar shortcode, `twitscrn.html`, that I use for bringing in Twitter tweets’ screen captures as per the site's [privacy policy](/privacy).
+[^twitscrn]: Based on what I'd learned in this process, I also fixed/DRY-ed a very similar shortcode, `twitscrn.html`, that I formerly used for bringing in Twitter tweets’ screen captures as per the site's [privacy policy](/privacy), prior to later reverting to bringing them only as static text.